-This traditional miso soup recipe is quick and easy to make with just 7 simple ingredients.
+This traditional miso soup recipe is quick and easy to make with just 7 simple ingredients in just 20 minutes.

 Miso Soup Recipe | 1-Minute Video